egarpor/data-gofflm/README.md

 The directory
 [`/simulation`](https://github.com/egarpor/data-gofflm/tree/master/simulation)
-contains the scripts used in the simulation study of Cuesta-Albertos, García-Portugués, Febrero-Bande and González-Manteiga (2019), as well as their `.RData` outputs.
+contains the scripts used in the simulation study of Cuesta-Albertos et al. (2019), as well as their `.RData` outputs.

 References
 ----------